rollwagen/linux/essential_concepts.md

     * of C type `int`
     * _fd_ abbreviated
     * shared with user space
+    * a file can be opened more than once, each open instance has their own unique fd
+    * concurrent file access - must be coordinated by user-space programs themselves

   * **regular files**
     * bytes of data, organized in linear array called _byte stream_
     * _file offset_ or _file position_ = location within the file
+    * _offset_ max value = size of the C type used to store it (64 bits usually on modern systems)
     * writing a byte to a file position beyond the end of file will cause intervening bytes padded with zero
     ```c
     #include <fcntl.h> // open